-3.4 Budget Shares for Closing Schools
+3.5 Budget Shares for Closing Schools

-Where a date has been approved under the relevant sections of the Act to close a school, the payment of budget allocations will continue up to the date of closure in the same manner as hitherto.
-However, the maximum amount that will be so transferred to the control of the governors will be the pro rata share of what would have been the annual budget share had the school not been discontinued, (including any deductions in respect of deficits from earlier years) together with any agreed additions to meet exceptional costs approved by the LA from central budgets.
-Consequently the percentages set out in paragraph 3.1 above may need to be adjusted appropriately depending on the date of closure.
+The budget shares of schools for which approval for discontinuation has been secured, will continue up to the date of closure.

+However, the maximum amount that will be made available will be the pro rata share of what would have been the annual budget share had the school not been discontinued, (including any deductions in respect of deficits from earlier years) together with any agreed variations for exceptional circumstances.
+Consequently the percentages set out in paragraph 3.2 above may need to be adjusted appropriately depending on the date of closure.
 Where the closure is phased over more than one financial year these arrangements will only apply in the last financial year in which the LA maintains the school.